SOLDIERS' AND SAILORS' MEMORIAL ARCH

 Image from Bain News Service via Library of Congress

-White retained the services of the Brooklyn-born sculptor Frederick MacMonnies, who became an apprentice to Augustus Saint-Gaudens at age 17, in fact studying and working alongside Martiny.
+White retained the services of the Brooklyn-born sculptor Frederick MacMonnies, who became an apprentice to Augustus Saint-Gaudens at age 17, studying and working alongside Martiny.
 Saint-Gaudens soon recommended that MacMonnies go to Paris to study.
-He ended up staying for 30 years, studying at the École des Beaux-Arts.
-In 1893, MacMonnies completed the Columbian Fountain, a centerpiece at the World's Columbian Exposition, the event which is credited with inspiring the City Beautiful Movement, which the Arch, Grand Army Plaza, and Prospect Park were built in the midst of.
+He stayed for 30 years, studying at the École des Beaux-Arts.
+In 1893, MacMonnies completed the Columbian Fountain, a centerpiece at the World's Columbian Exposition, the event credited with inspiring the City Beautiful Movement, which the Arch, Grand Army Plaza, and Prospect Park were built in the midst of.

-MacMonnies' training in France ended up making him quite popular in the United States, that is until some of his nude sculptures were found to be too scandalous for the restrained tastes of the era.
-Despite the controversies, MacMonnies was able to find steady work throughout his career working in a wide range of mediums from bronze medals to oil painting and ended up collaborating with McKim, Meade, and White several times.
+MacMonnies' training in France made him quite famous in the United States until some of his nude sculptures were found to be too scandalous for the restrained tastes of the era.
+Despite the controversies, MacMonnies found steady work throughout his career, working in various mediums, from bronze medals to oil painting.
+He collaborated with McKim, Meade, and White several times.

 The Army: Genius of Patriotism Urging American Soldiers on to Victory